dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 <img width="897" alt="image" src="https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/ec515a41-c950-4238-817e-00491b000a86">

 ### Stop the container:
 Now let's stop the container from running, cause if we don't need a container to run, we should't have it run.
 See the value under ***CONTAINER ID*** in the above image?
 That's the value needed to stop the container.
+In my example above the Container ID is *"ad44fa480459"*.

 Run the command `docker stop <container id>`.
 Note, if you only have one container running, you only need to type in the first few characters in the CONTAINER ID value as shown below: